LPatr1ck/ABOUT/README.md

 ## About Me

-- 🌐 I'm from Craiova, and I'm currently a student.
+- 🌐 I'm from Craiova, and I'm currently a master's student specializing in Methods and Models in Artificial Intelligence.
 - 🌱 I'm always learning and exploring new technologies to stay on the cutting edge.
 - 🔍 I'm interested in web development, machine learning and open-source projects.